 Co-administration with rifampin, a strong CYP3A inducer, significantly decreased ivacaftor exposure (AUC) by approximately 9-fold.
 Therefore, coadministration with strong CYP3A inducers, such as rifampin, rifabutin, phenobarbital, carbamazepine, phenytoin, and St. John's Wort is not recommended [see WARNINGS AND PRECAUTIONS and CLINICAL PHARMACOLOGY].

 Ivacaftor and its M1 metabolite have the potential to inhibit CYP3A and P-gp.
 Co-administration with midazolam, a sensitive CYP3A substrate, increased midazolam exposure 1.5-fold, consistent with weak inhibition of CYP3A by ivacaftor.
-Administration of KALYDECO may increase systemic exposure of drugs which are substrates of CYP3A and/or P-gp, which may increase or prolong their therapeutic effect and adverse events.
-Therefore, caution is recommended when co-administering KALYDECO with CYP3A and/or P-gp substrates, such as digoxin, cyclosporine, and tacrolimus [see CLINICAL PHARMACOLOGY].
+Co-administration with digoxin, a sensitive P-gp substrate, increased digoxin exposure by 1.3-fold, consistent with weak inhibition of P-gp by ivacaftor.
+Administration of KALYDECO may increase systemic exposure of drugs that are substrates of CYP3A and/or P-gp, which may increase or prolong their therapeutic effect and adverse events.
+Therefore, caution and appropriate monitoring are recommended when co-administering KALYDECO with CYP3A and/or P-gp substrates, such as digoxin, cyclosporine, and tacrolimus [see CLINICAL PHARMACOLOGY].

 Additional Kalydeco Information